 The goals are specified in the context of the system and its environment.
-The system is the subject of the assurance goals.
+The system is the subject of assurance goals.
 It can be a simple device, a complex system or a set of integrated systems, an organization or a process.
-The system operates in the environment which includes operational physical objects, regulations and any information external to the system.
-The description of the system and the environment should be sufficiently detailed to allow for unambiguous interpretation of the goals, the argument and evidence.
+The system operates in the environment which covers operational physical objects, regulations and any information external to the system.
+Description of the system and the environment should be sufficiently detailed to allow for unambiguous interpretation of the goals, the argument and evidence.

 Figure 1.
-General assurance case model
+The component model of the assurance case